 No part of this publication may be reproduced, stored in a retrieval system or transmitted, in any form or by any means, photocopying, recording or otherwise, without prior written consent of IONA Technologies PLC.
-No third-party intellectual property right liability is assumed with respect to the use of the information contained herein.
-IONA Technologies PLC assumes no responsibility for errors or omissions contained in this publication.
+No third party intellectual property right liability is assumed with respect to the use of the information contained herein.
+IONA Technologies PLC assumes no responsibility for errors or omissions contained in this book.
 This publication and features described herein are subject to change without notice.

-Copyright © 1999-2006 IONA Technologies PLC.
+Copyright © 2008 IONA Technologies PLC, a wholly-owned subsidiary of Progress Software Corporation.
 All rights reserved.

-All products or services mentioned in this publication are covered by the trademarks, service marks, or product names as designated by the companies that market those products.
+All products or services mentioned in this manual are covered by the trademarks, service marks, or product names as designated by the companies who market those products.

-Updated: September 27, 2006
+Updated: December 15, 2008